or scroll for handy tips and a little nostalgia.

 Instructions

-- Preheat oven to 130 degrees celsius (fan-forced)
+- Preheat oven to 130 degrees celsius / 265 degrees fahrenheit (fan-forced)

 - Line a baking tray, round bottom from a round springform pan or round pizza tray with baking paper.

-- Beat egg whites and salt on medium-high speed until the mixture forms soft peaks.
+- Beat egg whites and salt until the mixture forms soft peaks.
+(Start beating on low speed and then increase to med-high speed.)

-- Place pavlova in oven and cook for 15 minutes before turning oven down to 100 degrees celsius (fan-forced) and cooking for another 45 minutes.
+- Place pavlova in oven and cook for 15 minutes before turning oven down to 100 degrees celsius / 210 degrees fahrenheit (fan-forced) and cooking for another 45-60 minutes.
+A longer cooking time will deliver a pavlova with a good amount of crispy shell on the outside while still having that marshmallow-y centre.
+A shorter cooking time will create a more marshmallow-y pavlova overall.

 - Turn oven off after cooking time elapses but DO NOT open the oven door.
 Leave the pavlova to cool in the oven for at least 6 hours, preferably overnight.